openhab/org.openhab.binding.zwave/doc/logic/scenecontroller_0_0.md

 ### Parameter 25: Backlight control

 Configuration of backlight control.
-0 Backlight is only controlled by Indicator Command Class – commands send to endpoint 0.
+<p&gt0 Backlight is only controlled by Indicator Command Class – commands send to endpoint 0.</p&gt <p&gt1 Backlight is turned on for 5 seconds when a button is pressed.
+(Default)</p&gt

-1 Backlight is turned on for 5 seconds when a button is pressed.
-(Default) The following option values may be configured -:
+The following option values may be configured -:

 | Value  | Description |